 User Interface & Ease of Use

-Like most password managers, RoboForm's user interface is divided into two components: a desktop program and a browser extension.
+Like most password managers, RoboForm's user interface is divided between a desktop application and a browser extension.

-The folder structure you create for your registrations also applies to other sub-folders such as bookmarks, contacts, and IDs.
-This consistency provides a good overview and makes navigation between the areas very easy - but it is not possible to adjust the individual areas.
+The folder structure you create for logins also applies to other sub-folders such as those for bookmarks, contacts, and IDs.
+This consistency makes navigation between categories easy, however, you cannot adjust individual categories.

-Another strange thing is that you cannot access the password generator from the desktop app.
-You can find it in the browser extension - but there is no good reason to limit this function to one of the two main features.
+Another of RoboForm's quirks is that the password generator cannot be accessed from the desktop app, but only through the browser extension.
+In our minds, there's no reason to limit this function to one of the service's two components.h

-For more complicated settings you will be redirected to the RoboForm Editor.
+If you're trying to configure more complicated settings, you'll be redirected to the RoboForm Editor.

 The RoboForm security dashboard is limited to the basics.
-Here your general password security is determined and rated with a percentage, but the program does not provide extensive analysis tools.
-RoboForm only informs you if your passwords are poor and how many of them are used several times.
+Here, your general password security is tabulated (in a percentage), but the software doesn't offer extensive analytical tools for digging deeper into this.
+RoboForm only informs you if your passwords are poor and how many of them are used more than once.

-To boost your security rating, you must visit each page separately, because there is no password changer like there is with LastPass or Dashlane.
+To boost your security rating, you'll need to visit each site separately, since the service lacks a password changer comparable to that offered by LastPass or Dashlane.

 Sharing & Sending

-RoboForm allows you to share single items or entire folders with other users.
+RoboForm allows you to share individual items or entire folders with other users.
 Just select the items you want to share and enter the email address of the person you want to share them with.
-You can even choose to limit sharing to login only or give more access rights to recipients.
+You can even limit sharing to login only or grant recipients additional access rights.

-In addition to the share function, you can also send individual items once to specific users.
+Along with the sharing function, you can also send individual items to specific users.

-Like most password managers, RoboForm uses AES 256-Bit Encryption and disguises your password with several thousand rounds of PBKDF2 SHA256 Hashing.
+Like most password managers, RoboForm uses AES 256, concealing your password with several thousand rounds of PBKDF2 and SHA256 hashing.

 Score: 4.3 / 5

-Contrary to other password managers, RoboForm in the mobile version is not just a simple 1 to 1 copy of the desktop app.
-The RoboForm application looks like its own thing, which has advantages and disadvantages.
+Contrary to other password managers, RoboForm's mobile app is not a simple 1:1 copy of the desktop app.
+Instead, the mobile app differs in both appearance and structure, which has advantages and disadvantages.

-The autofill and login functions worked well in the test, as shown here on Twitter.
-Only some websites, like Amazon, had problems - and the login data had to be copied by hand.
+The autofill and login functions worked well during testing, as can be seen below.
+We only encountered problems on some websites like Amazon, where login data needed to be copied manually.

 Score: 4.7 / 5

 RoboForm Business is available in four packages based on the size of the user base.
-There is a 15% discount for the purchase of a three-year membership, for five years memberships a total discount of 25%.
+A 15% discount is offered if purchasing a three-year membership, while a five-year subscription generates a 25% discount.